 As a representative of group 93, I would like to present you and your group with a formal review of your demonstration and progress involved with our required help desk website.
 In respect to your demonstration, the preparedness, expectations, technical and professionalism involved had a mostly positive outcome.
 There is feedback for all of these aspects for improvement on the project, including strengths and weaknesses.
 The aspects of the demonstration and progress of the project that needs the most attention are our expectations of progress and professionalism.
 Direct, actionable suggestions will be provided for improvement.
-The demonstration was effective in giving us a good insight into the project and where the team is at.
+The demonstration overall was effective in giving us a good insight into the direction of the project.

-Firstly, the preparation involved with your presentation was adequate.
-Your presenter seemed well informed of the progress of the tasks at hand.
-The presentation itself, including the speaking, powerpoint and website demonstration were all sufficient.
+Firstly, the preparation involved was adequate to produce an engaging presentation.
+Your presenter was well informed of the progress of the tasks at hand.
+The presentation itself, including the speaking, PowerPoint and website demonstration were all sufficient.

-The expectations our group had for your presentation were not fully addressed.
-The slides were slightly less detailed than expected, but questions were answered well which filled that gap.
+While the presentation was professionally presented, the expectations of our group were not fully addressed.
+The slides were less detailed than expected, however questions were answered adequately to ensure we had all of the necessary information.
 If that standard of preparation is consistent throughout development it will give us good insight into your progress, allowing for feedback and an improved outcome.
-In terms of the expectations the website demonstration was good, however lacked a few requirements my group was expecting at that time.
+In terms of the expectations the website demonstration was good, however lacked a few requirements my group was expecting at this stage in development.
 It seemed as though there could have been more examples shown with setting a new ticket to show that it was dynamically displaying on the page as well as the process to link tracking numbers to other orders from volunteers.
 On top of this, there was not enough demonstration on the contractor jobs or migrant/reviewer feedback.
-There were a few acceptance tests like that of the login, but some stories lacked their tests.
+There were a few acceptance tests like that of the login, but some stories lacked adequate testing.
 For example, the star rating and automatic contractor response needed to be further demonstrated.
 The product developed so far definitely shows value, however it seemed through some parts of the demonstration that some requirements had been neglected to an extent.